 Kimberly Glas — President & CEO: Kim has over 20 years of experience in government policy development and advocacy.
 She most recently served as Executive Director of the BlueGreen Alliance, a national partnership of labor and environmental organizations working to advance the creation of quality U.S. jobs in the clean energy economy.
-Before leading the BlueGreen Alliance, Kim served as the Deputy Assistant Secretary for Textiles, Consumer Goods and Materials at the U.S. Department of Commerce under the Obama administration.
+Before leading the BlueGreen Alliance, Kim served as the Deputy Assistant Secretary for Textiles, Consumer Goods and Materials at the U.S. Department of Commerce.
 Kim also brings extensive Capitol Hill experience, having worked for U.S. Representatives Michael Michaud of Maine and John J. LaFalce of New York.
 Kim helped to organize, and then served as the key Congressional staffer for, the House Trade Working Group, a key coalition of Members of Congress that works extensively on trade policy and domestic competitiveness issues to this day.
 Kim earned a B.A. in History and graduated summa cum laude from the State University of New York at Geneseo.

 Sara Beatty — Senior Vice President, NCTO Secretary: Sara has worked in government relations advocating for domestic textile industry since 2003.
 In 2013, Sara formed Whitehaven Trade Advisors, providing government consulting services and trade analysis to U.S. manufacturers and associations.
 She previously held the position of Vice President of International Trade at the American Manufacturing Trade Action Coalition.
 Sara graduated with a B.A. degree in English and Economics from the University of North Carolina at Chapel Hill.